Kutubdia Upazila

 Kutubdia (কুতুবদিয়া) is an upazila of Cox's Bazar District in the Division of Chittagong, Bangladesh.
 The upazila consists of an island in the Bay of Bengal, off the coast near Chakaria, Cox's Bazar.
+It was found in approximately 14th century.

 History

-A police station at Kutubdia was established in 1917.
-The island was upgraded into an upazila in 1983.
-Abdul Malek Shah was born on this island.
+A police station was established in Baraghup, Kutubdia, in 1917.
+The island was later upgraded to an upazila in 1983.

 Kutubdia has an area of 36 sqmi, 18 mi in length and 2 mi in breadth.
 It is famous for the only lighthouse in Bangladesh which was built by the British during the British rule.
 Kutubdia is rich in producing salt and dried fish, locally known as 'Shutki'.
+In this island Abdul Malek Shah was born.

 Geography

 Kutubdia is located at 21.8167°S 91.8583°E. It has 58,463 households and a total area of 215.79 km2.

 Climate change and sea level rise threaten to submerge the island in the Bay of Bengal.